The World (film): Legitimization

-"[F]or me personally, government approval did not markedly change my creative process.
+"For me personally, government approval did not markedly change my creative process.
 My basic principle as a filmmaker stayed the same – to protect the independence of my research on society and people.
 Whether I shoot openly or in secret, my work cannot be influenced because during the shoot I am a filmmaker and nothing else."

 Jia attributed the loosening of restrictions as part of the Film Bureau's overall liberalization and acceptance of so-called "outside directors."
 Outside observers agreed with Jia's assessment, dismissing claims that Jia had compromised his principles and "sold out."
 One definite result of working within the system, however, was that the film became much easier to produce, as Jia no longer had to worry about interference from the central government or from local officials.

 In Mainland China, directors who insisted on independent views and productions were banned from making films.
 Despite his director status being banned by the Chinese government in 1999, he persisted to make films.
 In 2004, he was the first banned director to be reinstated after years of campaigning.
-Advocations by the film industry were one of the reasons that led the Chinese government to reconsider the functions and role of moves as an economic tool.
+Advocations by the film industry were one of the reasons that led the Chinese government to reconsider the functions and role of movies as an economic tool.